fastrgv/Asud/README.md

 ## Final Notes

-1) This app should be considered an in-progress prototype.

-2) There is also a prototype X-sudoku tool lsudx (asudx.adb) with similar capabilities & interface.
+1) There is also a prototype X-sudoku tool lsudx (asudx.adb) with similar capabilities & interface.
 In this type of puzzle, each cell can be in either 3 or 4 houses, because the 2 diagonals are also houses.

-3) Brute-force solvers [susolve/susolvex] are also included under ./bruteForceSolver/.
+2) Brute-force solvers [susolve/susolvex] are also included under ./bruteForceSolver/.
 They display the first-found solution to the screen:

 * wsol.bat {filename} (on Windows)